 Manufactured Homes Defined

-If you own a modular home, you’ll require the same type of homeowners insurance as that of a traditional home.
+Insurance for modular homes is the same type of homeowners insurance as that of a traditional site-built home.
 If you own a manufactured home, you’ll likely have to purchase mobile home insurance, but the coverages can be very similar to your standard homeowners insurance.

 Home takes many forms, but one thing remains the same: You want your home to be protected.
 No matter what type of home you purchase, you may want to consider: